duration

 array D into separate numeric arrays H, M, and S,

-which correspond to hours, minutes, and seconds, repsectively.
+which correspond to hours, minutes, and seconds, respectively.
 Hours and

 minutes are returned as whole numbers, while seconds may also have a